ericab1019/go-cache-parallelization/README.md

 # go-cache-parallelization
-This is a bunch of examples for a lunch and learn on caching and parallelization (mutexes, temporal locality, branch prediction, etc).
+This is a bunch of examples made for a learning presentation on caching and parallelization (mutexes, temporal locality, branch prediction, etc).